justinchoi001/liferay-learn-0/docs/en/04-using-the-liferay-dxp-service/03-adding-files-to-deploy-to-the-liferay-dxp-service.md

 ### Deploying Source Code

 The source code for new additions can also be included in a CI build.
 When the build starts, it will automatically compile the source code, and then treat the resulting files as though they were in the correct `deploy` folder.

-The following folders
+A CI build will compile source code within these folders:

 * The `modules` folder for new modules
 * The `themes` folder for custom themes